Adventure Medical makes our highly-rated Medical Kits, like this 2.0 Medical Kit, which is made for 2-day trips for 1 to 6 people

 Questions to ask

-How about your crew: Will there be children aboard?
+How about your crew: Who are your passengers?
+Will there be children aboard?
 Do members of your crew have specific health problems to consider, like heart problems or diabetes?
 Does anyone regularly require prescription medicines?
 What are their ages and general health status?

 What communication gear will you have aboard; VHF radio, SSB, a satellite phone, just a cell phone?